 For more information about the IR residency, visit the IR residency webpage or contact firstname.lastname@example.org.

 Current diagnostic radiology programs with an ACGME approved ESIR designation

-As of May 2018, 125 diagnostic radiology residency programs have received approval of their Early Specialization in Interventional Radiology (ESIR) designation.The ACGME Residency Review Committee (RRC) will review more program applications at its October 2018 meeting.
-Those new programs will be listed here in October 2018.
+As of Feb.
+2021, 166 diagnostic radiology residency programs have an ACGME approved Early Specialization in Interventional Radiology (ESIR) designation.The ACGME Residency Review Committee (RRC) will meet again in April 2021.

 Interested in more information about IR training programs?
 The IR Training Directory is available to SIR Medical Student and Resident-in-Training Members to research available training programs.

 Not a current SIR member?
 Become a member here.Access the Training Directory